 Linda Eskind Rebrovick is President, Impact Corporate Consulting, providing business consulting and board services.
-She serves on the Boards of Directors of Guidehouse, Inc., Reliance Bancorp, Inc., and Consensus Point, Inc. Previously, she was Chief Executive Officer, Integrated Healing Technologies, and Senior Client Partner, Healthcare and Technology, Morgan Samuels.
-Ms. Rebrovick was a candidate in 2015 for the office of Mayor, Metropolitan Nashville and Davidson County Government, and, from

-2009 to 2014, she was Chief Executive Officer of Consensus Point, a global provider of innovative prediction market research technology solutions.
+She serves on the Boards of Directors of Guidehouse, Inc., Reliance Bancorp, Inc., and Consensus Point, Inc. From April 2018 to June 2018, she served as Chief Executive Officer of Integrated Healing Technologies.
+While serving as Chief Executive Officer of Integrated Healing Technologies, she assisted the company with its evaluation of potential strategies and alternatives, which ultimately lead to the board deciding to wind down the company and file for Chapter 7 bankruptcy protection in the Middle District of Tennessee on July 9, 2018.
+The bankruptcy case was closed on February 16, 2021.
+In addition, Ms. Rebrovick previously served as Senior Client Partner, Healthcare and Technology with Morgan Samuels.
+Ms. Rebrovick was a candidate in 2015 for the office of Mayor, Metropolitan Nashville and Davidson County Government, and, from 2009 to 2014, she was Chief Executive Officer of Consensus Point, a global provider of innovative prediction market research technology solutions.
 As Area Vice President of Dell Healthcare and EVP, Managing Partner, Healthcare, at KPMG Consulting, she was responsible for full-service business consulting, including process improvement, organizational analysis, and implementation of healthcare technology solutions.
 As the Chief Marketing Officer of BearingPoint, Inc., she led the global marketing organization and managed the successful rebranding of the global consulting business in 40 countries.
 She began her 16-year career with IBM as a Marketing Representative, Marketing Manager, and Business Unit Executive.

 Ms. Rebrovick earned a Bachelor of Science in Marketing from Auburn University and was selected as one of their Top 400 Women Graduates of the past 100 years.
+She is a 2021 Fellow, Harvard University, Advanced Leadership Initiative.

-She serves as Co-Chair and Co-Founder, Women Corporate Directors, Tennessee; Board and Executive Committee, Nashville Entrepreneur Center; and Board Trustee, Leadership Nashville.
+Ms. Rebrovick is the President, Board of Trustees, Leadership Nashville.
+She is the Co-Founder, Women Corporate Directors, Tennessee and serves on the Board and Executive Committee, Nashville Entrepreneur Center.